Yildirim-AliD/Learn-Python/README.md

 This repository is designed for beginners who want to learn Python step-by-step through interactive Jupyter notebooks.
 It covers fundamental concepts and gradually introduces more advanced topics like data structures and object-oriented programming.

-## Target Audience

-- Complete beginners to programming
-- University students learning Python
-- Anyone looking to strengthen their understanding of algorithms and core computer science concepts

 ## Requirements

 To run the Jupyter notebooks in this repository, you need: